SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 ## Furthermore, the League of Nations and colonial aftermath of the first world war were neither democratic nor liberating for the citizens of the world.

+Woodrow Wilson and his fourteen points of January 1918 were hailed as the

 ## Furthermore, no states could achieve widespread liberty?

 ## sources